-1 longer be required by the laws of the United States requires the federal 2 Unemployment Trust Fund to be maintained as aforesaid as a condition of 3 approval of this chapter as provided in Title III of the Social Security Act, then 4 all monies, properties, or securities therein in the federal Unemployment Trust 5 Fund , belonging to the Unemployment Compensation Trust Fund of this State, 6 shall be transferred to the treasurer of the Unemployment Compensation Trust 7 Fund, who shall hold, invest, transfer, sell, deposit, and release such the 8 monies, properties, or securities in a manner approved by the Commissioner 9 and appropriate for trust funds, subject to all claims for benefits under this 10 chapter.
+1 longer be required by the laws of the United States requires the federal 2 Unemployment Trust Fund to be maintained as aforesaid as a condition of 3 approval of this chapter as provided in Title III of the Social Security Act, then 4 all monies, properties, or securities therein in the federal Unemployment Trust 5 Fund, belonging to the Unemployment Compensation Trust Fund of this State, 6 shall be transferred to the treasurer of the Unemployment Compensation Trust 7 Fund, who shall hold, invest, transfer, sell, deposit, and release such the 8 monies, properties, or securities in a manner approved by the Commissioner 9 and appropriate for trust funds, subject to all claims for benefits under this 10 chapter.
 11 Sec.
 9. 21 V.S.A. § 1362 is amended to read: 12 § 1362.
 UNEMPLOYMENT COMPENSATION ADMINISTRATION 13 FUND 14 There is hereby created the The Unemployment Compensation 15 Administration Fund is created to consist of all monies received by the State or 16 by the Commissioner for the administration of this chapter.
 This special fund 17 The Unemployment Compensation Administration Fund shall be a special 18 fund managed pursuant to 32 V.S.A. chapter 7, subchapter 5.
 The 19 Unemployment Compensation Administration Fund shall be handled through 20 the State Treasurer as other State monies are handled, but it shall be expended 21 solely for the purposes and in the amounts found necessary by the Secretary of

-2 balance shall not lapse at any time but shall remain continuously available to 3 the Commissioner for expenditures consistent herewith with the provisions of 4 this section.
+1 Labor for the proper and efficient administration of such this chapter and its 2 balance shall not lapse at any time but shall remain continuously available to 3 the Commissioner for expenditures consistent herewith with the provisions of 4 this section.
 All federal monies allotted or apportioned to the State by the 5 Secretary of Labor, or other agency, for the administration of this chapter shall 6 be paid into the Unemployment Compensation Administration Fund and are 7 hereby appropriated to such the Unemployment Compensation Administration 8 Fund.
 9 Sec.
 10. 21 V.S.A. § 1365 is amended to read: 10 § 1365.
 CONTINGENT FUND 11 (a) There is hereby created a special fund to be known as the Contingent 12 Fund.
-All interest, fines, and penalties collected under the provisions of the 13 unemployment compensation law after April 1, 1947 this chapter, together 14 with any voluntary contributions tendered as a contribution to this the 15 Contingent Fund, shall be paid into this the Contingent Fund.
-Such The 16 monies shall not be expended or available for expenditures in any manner 17 which that would permit their substitution for, or a corresponding reduction in, 18 federal funds which that would in the absence of such the monies be available 19 to finance expenditures for the administration of the unemployment 20 compensation law.
+All interest, fines, and penalties collected under the provisions of the 13 unemployment compensation law after April 1, 1947 this chapter, together unemproyment compensation iaw arter riprin 1, 1947 uns enapter , together 14 with any voluntary contributions tendered as a contribution to this the 14 15 with any voluntary contributions tendered as a contribution to this the 15 with any voluntary contributions tendered as a contribution to this the Contingent Fund, shall be paid into this the Contingent Fund.
+Such The 15 16 with any voluntary contributions tendered as a contribution to this the Contingent Fund, shall be paid into this the Contingent Fund.
+Such The monies shall not be expended or available for expenditures in any manner 15 16 17 with any voluntary contributions tendered as a contribution to this the Contingent Fund, shall be paid into this the Contingent Fund.
+Such The monies shall not be expended or available for expenditures in any manner which that would permit their substitution for, or a corresponding reduction in,